KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.cloud-interfaces/content/overview/differences.md

         parent: overview
         weight: 2
 toc: false
-description: What are the differences between GSM2Datamanager and KOLIBRI Cloud
+description: What are the differences between GSM2Datamanager and PressureSuite Cloud
 ---

-# What are the differences between GSM2Datamanager and KOLIBRI Cloud
+# What are the differences between GSM2Datamanager and PressureSuite Cloud

-Basically prefer to use the KOLIBRI Cloud as it is easier, modern and well supported.
+Basically prefer to use the PressureSuite Cloud as it is easier, modern and well supported.

 The reasons to use the Datamanager are: